skrizzy16/rtdtest94/docs/source/Threat Stack Agent.rst

 *Linux/Windows Distributions*

-Threat Stack automatically walks customers through an Agent install on the Servers page.
+The Threat Stack application walks customers through an Agent install on the Servers page.

 Log into Threat Stack > Click Servers.
 The Servers page displays.